RocketChat/docs-old/guides/user-guides/user-panel/managing-your-account.md

 This section allows the end-user to change their notification preferences.

 * Require Interaction to Dismiss Desktop Notification: This setting enables the possibility to disable the desktop notification while Rocket.Chat is being used.
-* Show Desktop Notifications: User can select for which types of messages the notifications should be triggered \(for both browser and desktop app notifications\)
+* Show Desktop Notifications: User can select the type of messages for which the notifications have to be triggered \(for both browser and desktop app notifications\)
-* Push Mobile Notifications: User can select for which types of messages the notifications should be triggered \(for mobile notification\)
+* Push Mobile Notifications: User can select the type of messages for which the notifications have to be triggered \(for mobile notification\)
 * Offline Email Notifications

 ![](../../../.gitbook/assets/user_panel_4.png)